 Bagworms look like small pine cones that hang from the branches of trees and shrubs.
 Many people do not realize they have them until the damage has already begun.

-The easiest and best way to get rid of them is to hand pick the cocoon off of the infected tree or shrub.
-Disposing them in the trash.
+The best way to get rid of bagworm cocoons is to handpick them off the infected tree and dispose of them in the garbage.

-Insecticides can only be used in the larval stage which usually occurs at the end of June or around the time Japanese Lilac Tree's are in bloom.
+Insecticides can only be used in the larval stage, which usually occurs at the end of June or when Japanese Lilac Tree's are in bloom.
 Any other time and the insecticide may not work.
 We recommend using Captain Jack's Dead Bug Brew.

 Bagworms prefer juniper, arborvitae, spruce, pine, and cedar and may live on other trees and shrubs, including deciduous.
 Heavy infestations over several years, especially when coupled with other stresses, can lead to plant death.

 For more information, click on the link below: